pragsssrv/Periodic-Table/README.md

 ## File Structure

-- `index.html`: Main HTML file for the periodic table.
+- `index.html`: Main HTML file for the periodic table along with javascript codes.
 - `styles.css`: CSS file containing styles for the periodic table and controls.
-- `scripts.js`: JavaScript file containing logic for creating, populating, and filtering the table.
 - `README.md`: This file.

 ### Example Code